needle-tools/hybrid-packages/Readme.md

 1. select what you want to export
 2. hit <kbd>Assets/Export Package</kbd> (also available via right click on Assets/Folders).

-### Upload Packages to Asset Store
+### Upload Packages to Asset Store directly

-1. Export your Unitypackage (using the instructions above) - the other ways no longer work (Unity changed the assetstore tools)
 1. Install the Asset Store Tools as usual: https://assetstore.unity.com/packages/tools/utilities/asset-store-tools-115
-1. Open <kbd>Asset Store Tools/Upload</kbd>
+2. Open <kbd>Asset Store Tools/Asset Store Uploader</kbd>
-1. Find your draft package in the list (must have already created on Unity Publisher Portal)
+3. Find your draft package in the list (must have already created on Unity Publisher Portal)
-1. Choose the "Pre-exported unitypackage" option
-1. Select the .unitypackage you already exported/created
-2. Make sure "include dependencies" is off - you can now specify them through your package.json!
+4. Choose the "Local UPM Package" upload type
+5. Use the "Browse" button to select your package directory
+6. Select additional packages as needed in the "Extra Packages" section
-3. Press <kbd>Upload</kbd>
+7. Press <kbd>Upload</kbd>

-#### Using an Upload Config
+#### Using an Upload Config to create and upload .unitypackage files

-Using a configuration file makes it easier to specify settings for export, and allows for "Package Bundles" (multiple packages shipped to AssetStore).
+Using a configuration file makes it easier to specify settings for export, and allows for "Package Bundles" (multiple packages in one `.unitypackage`).

-The AssetStoreTools only allow selecting one root folder.
-Thus, this package allows you to create an "Upload Config" that specifies multiple packages / root folders to upload.

-The basic flow is:
+Here's how it works:

 1. Create a folder for your "package collection" in Assets, e.g. "My Package Collection".
 2. In that folder, right click and create a `Needle/Asset Store Upload Config`.
 3. Add entries to the `Selection`" array and drag the folders/files into the `Item` field.
    For packages, drag in the `package.json` since package folders can't be drag-dropped.
    This can be a single file, a folder, one or multiple packages, or a combination of these.
-2. To test your Hybrid Package locally, select your config, and click <kbd>Export for Local Testing</kbd>.
+4. To test your Hybrid Package locally, select your config, and click <kbd>Export for Local Testing</kbd>.
    This produces exactly the same .unitypackage as on Store upload, so you can test this one by importing it into a different/empty project.
-1. NB: the above is now a REQUIRED step, it's the only way you can upload
-4. Open <kbd>Asset Store Tools/Package Upload</kbd>
+5. Open <kbd>Asset Store Tools/Asset Store Uploader</kbd>
-1. Press <kbd>Select</kbd> and select the directory that contains your upload config, e.g. "My Package Collection"
+4. Choose the "Pre-exported unitypackage" upload type
+5. Select the .unitypackage you already exported that contains package data
-3. Press <kbd>Upload</kbd>
+7. Press <kbd>Upload</kbd>

 ## Known Issues / Limitations
 - The optional <kbd>Validate</kbd> step isn't supported yet.
-Export your package via <kbd>Right Click/Export Package</kbd> and test in a separate project for now.
+Export your package via <kbd>Right Click/Export Package</kbd> or an Upload Config and test in a separate project for now.
-- Dependencies into other packages shouldn't be exported, so it's recommended to turn off "Include Dependencies" when exporting a package.
+- Dependencies into other packages shouldn't be exported, so you must turn off "Include Dependencies" when exporting a package.
-- If you run into any issues, you can temporarily disable the functionality via <kbd>Edit/Project Settings/Needle/Editor Patch Manager</kbd> or remove the package.
-Please report a bug!
 - The `package.json` of your package can [define dependencies](https://docs.unity3d.com/Manual/upm-manifestPrj.html).
 However, only dependencies from the Unity Registry will be automatically resolved in empty projects - we'll need to think of a separate mechanism / guidance for people to add dependencies from scoped registries.
 For now, it's recommended that you guard against missing dependencies via [Version Defines](https://docs.unity3d.com/Manual/ScriptCompilationAssemblyDefinitionFiles.html#define-symbols).
 - .unitypackage preview images for hidden folders will not be exported unless you're on 2020.1+ and had that folder in the AssetDatabase in the current session (e.g. the folder was named "Samples" and then "Samples~" to hide it before export).
 - There's experimental support for .gitignore and .npmignore, but the behaviour isn't exactly the same as with npm/git (e.g. when multiple of these are in different folders, the order they are applied isn't always correct).
 You can turn this on on the UploadConfig asset.
 - The AssetStore Tools sometimes get stuck in an endless loop when trying to export nearly empty folders or empty multi-package sets.
 This seems to be an AssetStore Tools bug.

-## FAQ / Why should I use this / How does X change?
+## FAQ / Why should I use this?

 Hybrid Packages are an in-between solution.
 Unity is still not ready for a proper, registry-based package workflow for the Asset Store.
 Hybrid Packages allow Asset Store developers to switch to a package-based workflow today, with some (but not all) of the benefits of that, with no (known) downsides compared to the current workflow.
 If you switch to Hybrid Packages today, the transition to "registry-based" packages will be much more painless, as all your code and content will be ready on day 1.